Important Facts About Laser Vein Removal Aftercare

 Unsightly and painful veins can be removed by a variety of treatments.
 Vein stripping is a surgical procedure used for large, corded, bluish varicose veins sometimes seen in the legs.
 These veins can cause tremendous leg pain and fatigue.

 During surgical removal, a physician makes incisions in the leg and “strips” or pulls out the vein.
 Soon after surgery, you’ll need to walk around to encourage proper blood flow.
-Most likely you’ll be given pain medication afterwards and then need to return for follow visits.
+Most likely you’ll be given pain medication afterward and then need to return for follow visits.
 Your doctor will check your wounds and blood flow.
 Pressure stockings are a part of the recovery process as they help prevent swelling and bleeding in the legs.

 For spider veins, sclerotherapy is one option.
-In this procedure a salinate chemical is injected into the veins.
+In this procedure, a salinate chemical is injected into the veins.
 This chemical irritates the walls of the vessel causing it to collapse.
 After some time, the vein becomes scar tissue and the body reabsorbs it.
 The affected veins virtually disappear.

 After the procedure, the area is often red and swollen and slight bruising may be apparent for a few weeks.
 Tensor bandages or compression stockings may be necessary for several days.